AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/aem-configure.md

 ## Remove ui.frontend project

 Since the SPA is a Remote SPA, assume it's developed and managed outside of the AEM project.
 To avoid conflicts, remove the `ui.frontend` project from deploying.
-If the `ui.frontend` project is not removed, two SPAs, the default SPA provided in the `ui.frontend` project and the Remote SPA, will be loaded at the same time in the AEM SPA Editor.
+If the `ui.frontend` project is not removed, two SPAs, the default SPA provided in the `ui.frontend` project and the Remote SPA, is loaded at the same time in the AEM SPA Editor.

 1. Open the AEM project (`~/Code/wknd-app/com.adobe.aem.guides.wknd-app`) in your IDE
 1. Open the root `pom.xml`